vim-highlight/sql/README.md

-vim-php
+vim-highlight
 =======

-A Vim syntax file for PHP
+A collection of Vim syntax / highlight file for various languages like PHP or SQL.
+They are based on real-time typo detection.